lee269/cpi/README.md

 - expand the mm23$data to add friendly series categories: 'annual rate' etc
 - modules!

-Goal: mm23 is a list containing metadata, data with friendly series desriptions, and values for latest data and updates
+Goal: mm23 is a list containing metadata, data with friendly series descriptions, and values for latest data and updates

 Maybe additional metadata stuff?